nikkomiu/blog/content/notes/machine-learning/project-checklist/index.md

 Explore many different models and short-list the best ones.

-> **Notes:**
->
+{{< callout type=note >}}
+As general guidelines for this step:

-> - If the data is very large, you may want to sample smaller training sets in order to train
->   many different models in a reasonable time (be aware that this penalizes complex models such as
->   large neural nets or Random Forests).
+- If the data is very large, you may want to sample smaller training sets in order to train many different models in a reasonable time (be aware that this penalizes complex models such as large neural nets or Random Forests).
-> - Once again, try to automate these steps as much as possible.
+- Once again, try to automate these steps as much as possible.

+{{</ callout >}}

 1. Train many quick-and-dirty models from different categories (e.g., linear, naive Bayes, SVM, Random Forests, neural net, etc.) using standard parameters.